MacOS version history: Mac OS X 10.2 Jaguar

-Version 10.3: "Panther"
+Mac OS X 10.3 Panther

 Mac OS X Panther was released on October 24, 2003.
 In addition to providing much improved performance, it also incorporated the most extensive update yet to the user interface.
 Panther included as many or more new features as Jaguar had the year before, including an updated Finder, incorporating a brushed-metal interface, Fast user switching, Exposé (Window manager), FileVault, Safari, iChat AV (which added videoconferencing features to iChat), improved Portable Document Format (PDF) rendering and much greater Microsoft Windows interoperability.

 Support for some early G3 computers such as the Power Macintosh and PowerBook was discontinued.

-Version 10.4: "Tiger"
+Mac OS X 10.4 Tiger

 Mac OS X Tiger was released on April 29, 2005.
 Apple stated that Tiger contained more than 200 new features.

 As with Panther, certain older machines were no longer supported; Tiger requires a Mac with a built-in FireWire port.

 Among the new features, Tiger introduced Spotlight, Dashboard, Smart Folders, updated Mail program with Smart Mailboxes, QuickTime 7, Safari 2, Automator, VoiceOver, Core Image and Core Video.
 The initial release of the Apple TV used a modified version of Tiger with a different graphical interface and fewer applications and services.

-On January 10, 2006, Apple released the first Intel-based Macs along with the 10.4.4 update to Tiger.
+On January 10, 2006, Apple released the first Intel x86-based Macs along with the 10.4.4 update to Tiger.
 This operating system functioned identically on the PowerPC-based Macs and the new Intel-based machines, with the exception of the Intel release dropping support for the Classic environment.
+10.4.4 introduced Rosetta, which translated 32-bit PowerPC machine code to 32-bit x86 code, allowing applications for PowerPC to run on Intel-based Macs without modification.

 Only PowerPC Macs can be booted from retail copies of the Tiger client DVD, but there is a Universal DVD of Tiger Server 10.4.7 (8K1079) that can boot both PowerPC and Intel Macs.

-Version 10.5: "Leopard"
+Mac OS X 10.5 Leopard

 Mac OS X Leopard was released on October 26, 2007.
 Apple called it "the largest update of Mac OS X".
-Leopard supports both PowerPC- and Intel x86-based Macintosh computers; support for the G3 processor was dropped and the G4 processor required a minimum clock rate of 867 MHz, and at least 512 MB of RAM to be installed.
+Leopard supports both PowerPC- and Intel x86-based Macintosh computers; support for Macs with the G3 processor was dropped, and Macs with the G4 processor required a minimum clock rate of 867 MHz and at least 512 MB of RAM to be installed.
 The single DVD works for all supported Macs (including 64-bit machines).
 New features include a new look, an updated Finder, Time Machine, Spaces, Boot Camp pre-installed, full support for 64-bit applications (including graphical applications), new features in Mail and iChat, and a number of new security features.

-Leopard is an Open Brand UNIX 03 registered product on the Intel platform.
+Leopard, on the Intel platform, is the first Open Brand UNIX 03 registered version of macOS.
 It was also the first BSD-based OS to receive UNIX 03 certification.
 Leopard dropped support for the Classic Environment and all Classic applications, and was the final version of Mac OS X to support the PowerPC architecture.